dkimjpg/Simple-Parking-Validations/README.md

 For those of you who don't know what a csv file is, it's a basic spreadsheet file where columns are separated by commas, and rows are separated line by line.

+UPDATE (1/28/2025): This project now uses excel files (.xlsx) instead of CSV files (.csv) for spreadsheets, to make it more convenient for users.

 # Features
 - Offers parking validation codes to employees